Traditional Finnish Games Kids Will Love

 A Day to Be Thankful for Children

 All around the country, children are honored through school programs, art activities, concerts, and storytelling events.
 Many families spend the day together, visit cultural centers, or participate in neighborhood festivities.
-Whether it’s making crafts, dancing, or watching a puppet show, every event reminds children that they matter.
+Whether it is making crafts, dancing, or watching a puppet show, every event reminds children that they matter.

 Learning Finnish and Finnish Culture

-If your child is learning Finnish or just wants to know more about life in Finland, Dinolingo is the perfect place to start.
-With over 50 languages to explore, Dinolingo offers interactive Finnish lessons through videos, songs, games, and printable materials—all designed for children ages 2–14.
-It’s a fun and educational way to connect with Finnish holidays and traditions, like Children’s Day!
+If your child is learning Finnish or wants to explore more about Finnish culture and life in Finland, Dinolingo is a great place to start.
+With over 50 languages to explore, Dinolingo offers interactive lessons, songs, games, and cultural activities in Finnish through videos and printable materials, all designed for children aged 2–14.
+With just one subscription, families can access lessons on the web, iOS, or Android, and even download material for offline play.
+It is a fun and educational way to connect with Finnish holidays and traditions, like Children’s Day.
+Learning a language becomes so much more fun when kids can also learn the games, traditions, and values of that culture!